 Dynamic programming is a way to solve problems by saving answers to smaller subproblems and reusing them later.
 It helps when the same subproblems show up again and the full answer can be built from those smaller answers.

 Memoization starts with the recursive idea.
-When the algorithm solves a subproblem for the first time, it stores the result.
-Later calls reuse the stored value instead of recomputing it.
+When the algorithm solves a subproblem for the first time, it stores the result, and later calls reuse the stored value instead of recomputing it.
+This style is often easier when the recurrence is clear but the order of all needed states is not.

+Tabulation starts from the base cases and fills states in an order that makes dependencies available when needed.
 This style is often easier when you already know a clean iteration order and want explicit control over the table.

 The Fibonacci sequence is defined by